fengyuan213/iCalander_for_UOATimetable/README.md

 3. Click CLASSLIST at the top right corner
 4. Click the extension icon in your browser
 5. Click "Extract Timetable"
+6. Customize your settings:
+   - Select your preferred timezone
+   - Choose which courses, class types, and sessions to include
-6. Click "Generate iCal" to download your calendar file
+7. Click "Generate iCal" to download your calendar file
-7. Import the .ics file into your preferred calendar application
+8. Import the .ics file into your preferred calendar application

 ## Privacy